 The experimental results support the characterization results.
 By increasing the temperature of the environment, we observed the changes on the size of the sheets.
 It is worth noting that THANOS robots undergo isotropic shrinkage, ultimately validating the homogeneous distribution of particles within the polymeric matrix as shown in Fig. 4(a).
 Enhancing the molding process can result in improved precision and refinement of the edges and shapes of the sheets.
-Also, more complicated planar shapes can be made based on the fabrication method presented in this paper.
-Furthermore, exploring the potential of employing advanced manufacturing techniques such as photolithography or 3D printing is intriguing, as it could enable the downsizing of the robot, making it more accessible to confined and enclosed spaces for potential medical applications that are otherwise difficult to reach.
-33,46-48 However, validation is essential; for instance, rheological modifiers are sometimes necessary for 3D printing, which may ultimately impact the resulting mechanical properties of the robot but there are alternatives available that offer the same control and network formations as depicted in the THANOS system.
+Also, more complicated planar shapes can be made based on the fabrication method presented in this article.
+Furthermore, exploring the potential of employing advanced manufacturing techniques such as photolithography or 3D printing is intriguing, as it could enable the downsizing of the robot, making it more accessible to confined and enclosed spaces for potential medical applications that are otherwise difficult to reach.^{33,46-48} However, validation is essential; for instance, rheological modifiers are sometimes necessary for 3D printing, which may ultimately impact the resulting mechanical properties of the robot but there are alternatives available that offer the same control and network formations as depicted in the THANOS system.49

-The locomotive capabilities of the robot in the swollen state are demonstrated through the actuation using magnetic field.
+The locomotive capabilities of the robot in the swollen state are demonstrated through actuation using a magnetic field.
 This work presents various motion patterns, including rolling, undulating, and inchworm-like motion.
-The frequency of the rotating magnetic field utilized for rolling and undulating movements is set at 0.2 Hz, with the possibility of enhancing movement speed by adjusting the frequency in accordance with specific requirements.
+The frequency of the rotating magnetic field utilized for rolling and undulating movements is set at 0.2 Hz, with the possibility of enhancing the movement speed by adjusting the frequency in accordance with specific requirements.

 Typically, hydrogel-based magnetic soft robots can only be actuated underwater due to the buoyancy provided, which overcomes body weight and compensates for the low actuation force/torque.
 It is noteworthy that in the collapsed state, the THANOS robot demonstrates the ability to move on solid ground outside water, a phenomenon not previously observed.
-This capability arises from the temperature responsive behavior of the hydrogel, in which an increase in temperature weakens hydrogen bonding of the amide groups of pNIPAM with water, ultimately resulting in an increase in hydrophobic interactions, and thus, leading to repulsion of water.
-This phenomenon increases the ratio of magnetic particles within the polymeric network.
-Consequently, the magnetic torque acting on the robot body can surpass the body weight in the air.
-This unique feature holds significant implications for po-
+This capability arises from the temperature responsive behavior of the hydrogel, in which an increase in temperature weakens the hydrogen bonding of the amide groups of pNIPAM with water, ultimately resulting in an increase in hydrophobic interactions, and thus, leading to repulsion of water.
+This phenomenon increases the ratio of magnetic particles within